pvharmo/blog-jean-mercier/content/posts/en/titane.md

 For Marc-André Lussier, of Montreal’s *La Presse*, the film is a film *de genre*, which probably dispenses it from making sense, at least in a conventional way.
 We could add that we could look at it as an aesthetic piece, as an artistic creation, much as we would look at a painting from Picasso, not trying to find a linear and constraining sense to it, even though some paintings of Picasso, such as Guernica (1937) can refer to an effort at showing the cruelty of war and conflict.

 In some interviews, the film’s director, Julia Ducournau, seems uneasy with the search to find meaning to the film, adding that the film, once produced, “has a life of its own”, an autonomous and independent life.
-Is her statement a coquetry of sorts*,* the addition of a mysterious quality to the film, which would make it still more interesting?
+Is her statement a coquetry of sorts, the addition of a mysterious quality to the film, which would make it still more interesting?

 # STILL, TRYING TO MAKE SENSE